-Longtime St. Peter's nurse shares why she chose to cap a 44-year career by establishing a scholarship fund for future nurses.
+Longtime St. Peter's nurse shares why she chose to establish a scholarship fund for future nurses.
 To donate, see the online donation form at the bottom of this page.

 By Dianne Armstrong